 May be self-selected and self-scheduled by the Member for a Network Provider for routine visits without a prior authorization.
-All other service require prior authorization.
+All other service requires prior authorization.

-Durable Medical Equipment & Supplies
+Durable Medical Equipment (DME) & Supplies

-Require prior authorization (excluding Medicaid fee-for-service covered supplies).
-Services include: home medical equipment, medical/surgical supplies, enteral and parenteral formula, hearing aid batteries, prosthetics, orthotics, and orthopedic footwear.
+Require prior authorization Services include: home medical equipment, medical/surgical supplies, enteral and parenteral formula, hearing aid batteries, prosthetics, orthotics, and orthopedic footwear.
+When applicable, DME items must meet all requirements for Medicare approval and should be billed to Medicare primary.
+Elderwood Health Plan will then cover any patient responsibility (up to the Medicaid allowed amount for the item(s).